-Let’s talk about some of the trends in header design in 2017, what you can do to make use of this highly visible real estate, and take a look at some interesting examples of headers along the way.
+Let’s talk about some of the trends in header design, what you can do to make use of this highly visible real estate, and take a look at some interesting examples of headers along the way.

 Above all else, the home page header can make or break your visitors’ first impressions, which is why it’s so important to nail this section.

-If you’re struggling to find a way to kick off your site with a bang, maybe you’ll find some inspiration in the following header design trends of 2017:
+If you’re struggling to find a way to kick off your site with a bang, maybe you’ll find some inspiration in the following header designs.

 1. Oversized Hero Image

-Thanks to the modular style of designing sites in order to be responsive, most designs are now broken up into distinct blocks and sections.
-This style of design happens to lend itself well to these full-width hero images that populate so many websites.
+Thanks to the modular style of designing sites to be responsive, most designs are now broken up into distinct blocks and sections.
+This design style happens to lend itself well to these full-width hero images that populate so many websites.

 2. Sliding Images